 CAMRI Research Digest: Academic Perspectives

-CAMRI Academic Perspectives is a periodic compendium of academic research summaries & views edited by Professor Sumit Agarwal, former Research Director at CAMRI & Professor of Finance at NUS Business School.
+CAMRI Academic Perspectives is a periodic compendium of academic research summaries & views edited by Associate Professor Johan Sulaeman, Research Director at CAMRI & Associate Professor and Dean's Chair of Finance at NUS Business School.
 We hope you enjoy reading our CAMRI Academic Perspectives digest.

 Private Equity in Emerging Asia Continues to Intrigue and Confound